Loading...

 Inactive Reinstatement

-If inactive less than 5 years: complete a 10-hour refresher course or an RN-administered skills checklist; if inactive 5 years or more: must retake a full 90-hour KDADS-approved CNA training program
+If inactive fewer than 5 years: complete a 10-hour refresher course with a KDADS-approved provider OR complete an RN-administered skills checklist; if inactive 5 years or more: must complete a new 90-hour nurse aide training program

 Regulatory Board